How to Manage your Docker Image

 Push changes to your Docker Image to the Docker Registry

-Once you are satisfied with your committed changes, it is time to push those changes to the Docker registry so that you can point BaseSpace to your application, publish the app, and let BaseSpace manage the rest.
+Once you are satisfied with your committed changes, it is time to push those changes to the Docker registry so that you can point BaseSpace to your application.

 To send your Docker image to the public Docker registry, simply type the following: